BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

 Note:
 Use SIOS DataKeeper only when shared storage solution for (A)SCS mounts are not available.
+Asynchronous Data Replication is supported only for Disaster Recovery Scenarios

 ## 10. Switch VIP to Node-2